Olster/ModServer/README.md

 - [ ] Makefile for UNIX.
 - [ ] Add unit tests!
 - [ ] Check for memory leaks.
 Check pointers in general.
+- [ ] Use smart pointers to minimize leak probability.